-1. To move the carriage forward, push the drum switch handle or wireless transmitter joy-stick forward and turn the feed rate switch clockwise.
+1. To move the carriage forward, push the FORWARD/REVERSE switch forward and turn the feed rate switch clockwise.

-HINT: To get a straight cut in the first part of the board, feed the blade into the log at a slow speed.
+NOTE: To get a straight cut in the first part of the board, feed the blade into the log at a slow speed.
 This stops the blade from flexing and dipping up or down.
-Turn the carriage feed rate switch to a slow speed until the whole width of the blade has entered the cut.
-Then use the carriage feed rate switch to increase the feed rate as desired.
+Turn the carriage FEED RATE switch to a slow speed until the whole width of the blade has entered the cut.
+Then use the carriage FEED RATE switch to increase the feed rate as desired.
 Maximum feed rate varies with width and hardness of the wood.
 Over-feeding results in engine and blade wear, and also produces a wavy cut.

-2. Stop the carriage at the end of the cut by turning the carriage feed rate switch counter-clockwise until the carriage stops moving.
-Throw the autoclutch toggle switch down to stop the blade and drop the engine to idle.
+- 2. Stop the carriage at the end of the cut by turning the carriage FEED RATE switch counterclockwise until the carriage stops moving.
+Throw the clutch/brake lever up or the optional autoclutch toggle switch down to stop the blade and drop the engine to idle. - 3.
 Remove the board from the top of the log.
 Always disengage the blade before returning the carriage for the next cut.

 CAUTION!
-Be sure to stop the blade when returning the carriage.
+Always disengage the blade before returning the carriage for the next cut.
 This will not only prevent the blade from being pulled off and ruined by a wood sliver, but also will increase the life of the blade.
 See Section 4.9 for optional sawing procedure.

-- 3. Make sure that the blade does not catch on the end of the log.
-Raise the carriage slightly to make sure the blade clears the log when returned. - 4.
-Return the carriage to the front of the mill by pushing the drum switch handle or wireless transmitter joystick down.
+- 4. Raise the carriage slightly to ensure the blade clears the log when returned. - 5.
+Return the carriage to the front of the mill by pushing the FORWARD/REVERSE switch down.
 The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.
 See Section 4.9 for optional sawing procedure.

-HINT: Try to stop the blade while the heel of the blade is still on the log.
+NOTE: Try to stop the blade while the heel of the blade is still on the log.
 Then bring the carriage back without adjusting the blade up.
 This lets you keep the blade at the current height setting so you can make the next blade height adjustment more quickly.